-It’s Okay to Talk About Snow During the Summer
+It’s OK to Talk About Snow During the Summer

-Right about now you’re probably more interested in dipping your toes in a white sandy beach than a mountain of white snow.
+Right about now, you’re probably more interested in dipping your toes in a white sandy beach than a mountain of white snow.
 We get it.
 No one is in a hurry to experience the winter chill anytime soon.
-Yet just like you don’t want to rush summer, you probably also don’t want to rush the development of your snow & ice management plan.
+Yet, just like you don’t want to rush summer, you probably also don’t want to rush the development of your snow and ice management plan.
 That’s why now is the best time to start thinking about snow services.
 Here’s what to consider.

 When the Sun’s Out, Get the RFP Out